Chart Color Schemes

 Cranbourne East is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Cranbourne East has a high cultural diversity, with 50.2% of its residents speaking a language other than English at home and 48.2% born overseas.
-Christianity is the predominant religion, comprising 37.6% of Cranbourne East's population.
+Cranbourne East has a high level of cultural diversity, with 50.2% of its residents speaking a language other than English at home and 48.2% born overseas.
+The predominant religion in Cranbourne East is Christianity, accounting for 37.6% of the population.
 Notably, the 'Other' religious category comprises 10.8%, significantly higher than Greater Melbourne's average of 2.3%.

 Frequently Asked Questions - Diversity